apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 ADC
 ---

-ADC driver with the successive approximation analog/digital convertor.
+ADC driver with the successive approximation analog/digital converter.
 The lower-half of this driver is initialize by calling :c:func:`imxrt_adcinitialize`.

 CAN